burgdev/immichporter/README.md

 immichporter gphotos albums

 # add all photos for each album to the database
+# it can run multiple times and only processes the not fully processed albums again
 immichporter gphotos photos

-# multiple runs miht be needed until everything is correct!
+# multiple runs might be needed until everything is correct,
+# you can check with if every album is fully processed
+immichporter db show-albums --not-finished

 # see the database with https://sqlitebrowser.org
 sqlitebrowser immichporter.db